Rally the boys! Hasten the chiefs! Our Warren’s there and bold Revere. With hands to do, and words to cheer!

 Grand Lodge of Masons of Massachusetts.
-We didn’t visit the masonic lodge, that houses a museum, because we discovered it on our last day in Boston while riding the tourist trolley.
-Grand Master Joseph Warren has to be in that museum….
+We didn’t visit the masonic lodge, that houses a museum, because we arrived after it closed and it was our last day in Boston.
+We will visit next time and look for Grand Master Joseph Warren.

 The road where his burial site is located is called Mount Warren.

 Joseph’s remains are buried in a joint family plot with his paternal grandmother, Deborah Warren; his mother and father, Mary and Joseph Warren; his oldest son, Joseph; his youngest brother, Dr. John Warren; and John’s son, Dr. John Collins Warren.
 A glacial boulder selected by the Warren family serves as a giant tombstone.
 The remains of each person, appears that at one time, they were buried in their own grave.
 Except for Joseph’s, it appears that the original tombstones surround the boulder.

 A statue of Joseph stands atop the boulder.
 The statue was erected on October 22, 2016 by the 6th Masonic District that hosted a ceremony where their Grand Master dedicated a new memorial to “the namesake of our Distinguished Service Medal, M.W.
 Joseph Warren” in conjunction with members of the Warren family.
 The flags on his grave site are new, so someone is visiting.